front-commerce/developers.front-commerce.com/source/docs/advanced/features/display-a-map.md

 ---
 id: display-a-map
 title: Display a map
-description: Front-Commerce has a generic map component that can be used by modules to display maps.
+description: Front-Commerce has a generic map component that modules can use to display maps.
 This guide explains how to use the feature in your application.
 ---

 Since we are well aware that different shops come with different needs, we provide several implementations for Front-Commerce's generic Map component.
 Out of the box, Front-Commerce supports: